 There are a few things that can truly help you out when deciding which to choose.
 My personal opinion is that you should browse and listen to different brands of pianos.

 Another thing that you can do is figure out what it is that you like in a piano.
 Do you like warm sounding pianos or do you prefer bright?
 I mentioned earlier, but for some reason, I just really love warm and dark sounding pianos.
 They seem to have an element of emotion to them in my opinion.

 If you’re looking for certain pianos, you can also find honky tony pianos or super verbed out pianos.
 Verbed out, simply means reverb-heavy pianos.
 If you’re unsure of what reverb means, you can read more here.

-When you decide on a piano VST, you can often search through different presets before then tweaking it to your liking.
+When you decide on an option, you can often search through different presets before then tweaking it to your liking.
 I strongly advise you to search through each preset.
 You never know which you will end up liking the most.

 Does More Size (GB) Mean It’s Better

 Absolutely not.
 If the library is massive, this is in a way an indication of how well the pianos were recorded and processed.
 What this means in simpler terms is that in order to truly sample a piano in the best way, the engineer should be hitting each note hundreds of times and different velocities.

 What this leads to is the pianos sounding far more expressive and realistic than a piano that is not as meticulously recorded.

 The final size of the library will mainly come down to the format and audio compression.
 When you read about the sampling process for each VST, you will want to look for lossless audio compression.
 This is most common amongst the higher-end sample libraries.
 What this does is preserves the exact copy of the original audio.